bitcart/bitcart-woocommerce/readme.txt

 License: MIT
 License URI: https://github.com/bitcartcc/bitcart-woocommerce/blob/master/LICENSE

-BitcartCC is a free and open-source cryptocurrency payment processor which allows you to receive payments in Bitcoin and altcoins directly, with no fees, transaction cost or a middleman.
+BitcartCC is a free and open-source cryptocurrency payment processor which allows you to receive cryptocurrency payments directly, with no fees, transaction cost or a middleman.

 == Description ==

-BitcartCC is a free and open-source cryptocurrency payment processor which allows you to receive payments in Bitcoin and altcoins directly, with no fees, transaction cost or a middleman.
+BitcartCC is a free and open-source cryptocurrency payment processor which allows you to receive cryptocurrency payments directly, with no fees, transaction cost or a middleman.

 BitcartCC is a non-custodial invoicing system which eliminates the involvement of a third-party.
 Payments with BitcartCC go directly to your wallet, which increases the privacy and security.
 Your private keys are never uploaded to the server.
 There is no address re-use since each invoice generates a new address deriving from your xpubkey.